jinahya/kftc-financial-institution-info/README.md

             = KftcFinancialInstitutionInfoSet.newInstance();

     // more than 20 thousands values!
-    // do not load at all, if it's not required public static final KftcFinancialInstitutionBranchInfoSet BRANCH_INFO_SET
+    // do not load if it's not required public static final KftcFinancialInstitutionBranchInfoSet BRANCH_INFO_SET
             = KftcFinancialInstitutionBranchInfoSet.newInstance();
 }